input-output-hk/plutus-use-cases/mlabs/lendex-endpoint-spec.md

 ### QueryAllLendexes

-returns a list of all lendexes that have been started with `StartParams`
+returns a list of `LendingPool` data associated with each available lendes

-it should provide the lendex address/instanceid, as well as the startParams it is currently using as config.
+it should provide the lendex address/instanceid, as well as the `LendingPool` it is currently using as config.

 if no lendexes, it should succeed with an empty list.